• Skip to main content

 Avantis is a new asset management firm created by former Dimensional Fund Advisors employees.
 Here we’ll review 9 Avantis ETFs for targeted, low-cost factor exposure.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
-This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
-I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
+This allows me to continue producing high-quality content on this site and pays for the occasional cup of coffee.
+I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I may get.
 Read more here.

 Contents

-• Introduction – Avantis ETFs
+Avantis ETFs Video

 Introduction – Avantis ETFs